ISSAFE Harness Fit & Size Guide

 4

-Measure Height / Build
+Measure Height and Body Build

 Use height and body build as a secondary check, especially for dorsal D-ring position and torso adjustment.